EHR Implementation: Key Benefits & Potential Challenges

 • Inventory control

-The use of EHR in healthcare also improves collaboration between partners and other providers.
-For example, when patients are sent for treatment to another healthcare organization, the physicians have transparent access to the detailed treatment history.
+The use of EHR in healthcare also improves collaboration between partners and other service providers.
+For example, when patients are sent for treatment to another healthcare organization, physicians have transparent access to the detailed treatment history.
 This helps to eliminate wrong diagnoses or missed conditions when making a diagnosis.
 For healthcare organizations, this means reduced risks of malpractice claims due to better documentation.

 Benefits for Patients